-Strong oral language skills form the foundation of literacy and academic success.
+Strong vocabulary and oral language skills form the foundation of literacy and academic success.
 A solid foundation of oral language helps children become successful readers and strong communicators.
 These skills also foster a child’s confidence and overall sense of wellbeing.

 The Need for a High-Quality Language Environment